-Spend two days in hiking through the Peruvian mountains, while meeting and interacting with local communities in a totally unique experience.
-Hike the highest mountain in the Vilcamba mountain range, spending the night in a comfortable hostel in Soraypampa.
+Spend two incredible days hiking through the Peruvian mountains while meeting and interacting with local communities in a totally unique experience!
+Summit the highest mountain in the Vilcamba mountain range, and spend the night in a comfortable hostel in Soraypampa.

 Hopefully you had a good night’s rest, because this is the big day! !
 Today, you will reach the highest point of the hike in the Salkantay Pass, 4,683 meters above sea level.
 You will enjoy the views of the Nevada Mountains of the Cordillera of Vilcabamba from all directions and the face of the southern glacier of the anterior part of the Saltantay Pass.
 Wake up with coca mate at 5 or 5:30 am and enjoy a delicious breakfast, served by the organization’s employees and their families.
 Take some food to go and a large bottle of water for your trek.
 The first hour is easy as the elevation increases slowly along the valley.
 Keep your head up and consume the amazing views at the top of Salkantay, the second highest peak in the Sacred Valley.
 Zigzag up the rest of the trail to the highest point of the hike.
 The summit should take 3 to 4 hours before a gradual descent.
 Finally, when you return to the refuge, you will enjoy a lunch and then a private transport will take you back to Cusco.